Getting Sober Young: Unlock Your Potential for a Bright Future

 The Beginning of Getting Sober

 I felt like a puzzle piece being forcibly wedged into the wrong spot.
-In the weeks after getting sober, the thought would frequently cross my mind: I’m too young for this bullshit.
+In the weeks after getting sober, the thought would frequently cross my mind: I’m too young for this.
 In my opinion, I wasn’t a “real” addict.

-I just felt like shit all the time, getting sober didn’t seem like my only choice.
+I just felt like shit all the time, and getting sober didn’t seem like my only choice.
 I smoked and drank because it was all I had.
 I wasn’t a danger to myself, I had just resigned to the fact that my life had no meaning.
 And truth be told, I was terrified that I would have to give that up.
-I was miserable, and getting sober seemed like a new way of life.

 Understanding the Magic of Getting Sober

-As we went around the room describing our lives and experiences, I noticed something strange; they all seemed comfortable.
-In fact, they all acted like they wanted to be there.
+As we went around the room describing our lives and experiences, I noticed something strange.
+They all seemed comfortable.
+In fact, they acted like they wanted to be there.
 They were smiling and joking and having a great time.
 I couldn’t believe it.

 What makes them so thrilled to be here?
 What are they getting out of this?
 How could anyone want to be sober?

 For the next hour, as I observed this ridiculous phenomenon, I realized something profound.
-Somehow, they all were comfortable with themselves.
+Somehow, they were comfortable with themselves.
 They didn’t need to escape from life like I did.
-They didn’t need to be an addict for 30 years to want to change their lives, they realized they had a problem and wanted to change.
+They didn’t need to be an addict for 30 years to want to change their lives.
+They realized they had a problem and wanted to change.

 Recovery Doesn’t Happen Overnight